kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 </blockquote>
 I don't know if the build process is "more complex" then the apps, but know that the process itself is more complex than it was before.
 And Welch's response to the comment was proper: it terms of the complexity, "it depends on what you're building."

-This is the current state of JavaScript development.
-The language is used to create both web <em>and</em> native apps, both of which need complex functionality that can be efficiently created libs and frameworks.
+But this is the current state of JavaScript development.
+We're now using JS to build complex web <em>and</em> native apps, which can be created easier with libs and frameworks.

-I'm talking about performance again: the webpack, code-splitting and JavaScript cost article links above discuss things that have become <em>de facto</em> standards in web app development.
-I get that implementing all this takes more work and effort than before, but this is the world we live in.
+So yes, the build process is harder.
+The webpack, code-splitting and JavaScript cost article links above discuss things that should be part of any app you build.

+I get that implementing all this takes more work than before.
+But again, this is the world we live in.

 <h2>Conclusion</h2>
 When discussing JavaScript frameworks and libraries, I believe that only <em>real</em> reason to reject them is their potential performance problems.
 And we have a ton ways to solve these problems.